JP Hasson

-JP Hasson (born January 18, 1977 in Seattle, Washington, United States) is a musician, comedian and artist, best known for his musical/comedy acts JP Incorporated and Pleaseeasaur.
+JP Hasson is an American musician, comedian and artist, best known as the frontman for comedic musical act Pleaseeasaur.
+He also has a solo act, JP Incorporated.
 Hasson also produces comedy, music and television related tours.
 Hasson lives in Los Angeles.

 Biography

-Music career
+Early life

-Born John-Peter Hasson, Hasson grew up in Indianola, Washington.
-In the early 1990s, at the age of 15, Hasson began creating and composing improvised comedy songs in his parents' garage.
+Born John-Peter Hasson, he grew up in the Seattle metropolitan area, in Poulsbo and Indianola, Washington.
+His father, artist Peter Hasson, gave him a music sequencer when he was 16 years old.
+In the 1990s, John-Peter began creating and composing improvised comedy songs and recording them on tape.

-In 2009, after 12 years of international touring and 7 official releases under the name Pleaseeasaur and many collaborations with the likes of The Dead Milkmen, Soundgarden and many more, Hasson began touring and recording under the name JP Incorporated.
-In the same year he released his second album for Comedy Central, titled "An Album of Distinction”.

-Hasson worked closely with co-producer Rob Crow of the band Pinback to record the collection of 24 fake TV theme songs.

-Known primarily as a live act, Hasson has toured internationally in support of Devo, Neil Hamburger and many other alternative entertainment luminaries.
+His early influences included the satirical punk group The Dead Milkmen.
+After a chance meeting with his idols, Hasson began collaborating with musician Joseph Genaro and they released a full-length album in 1994 under the band name We're Not From Idaho.

+Career

+In the years between 1997 and 2009, Hasson toured internationally under the name Pleaseeasaur, followed by his project JP Incorporated from 2009 to 2021.
+Both projects released several albums, two of which for Comedy Central Records.
+In 2025, Hasson released his first instrumental album of compositions, entitled "Wow!" under the name Hasco Enjoyments.

 In 2012, JP launched his own Los Angeles based tour consulting firm specializing in the creation and production of international touring shows and exhibits.
-He currently produces and manages tours for Tim & Eric, Bob’s Burgers, Pinback, Eric Andre and others.
+He currently produces and manages tours for Tim & Eric, On Cinema,Bob's Burgers, Pinback, Eric Andre and others.

-JP Hasson is currently touring worldwide as JP Incorporated, Creative Director of his firm and is writing two books about the artwork of Major League Baseball.
+JP Hasson continues touring worldwide, mostly as Hasco Enjoyments.

+He is a musician, visual artist and comedian based in Los Angeles, California.